SHANGHAI TOP TIPS

 Decide the day you want to visit and book the ERA show.
 Its about £19 per person.
 These cheaper seats are still good.
 LEAVE ENOUGH time to get to the show.
 We were nearly late and lots of people on trip adviser talk of being late.

-Day of arrival get going and Tube into town Nanjing road walk East towards the Bund Possibly visit the Fairmont hotel and have a drink in the Peace hotel (not done it but heard about it) At the Bund take in the view and then walk South to the Ferry Take Ferry to Pudong Walk to the TV tower area and eat.
+Day of arrival get going and Tube into town Nanjing road walk East towards the Bund Possibly visit the Fairmont hotel and have a drink in the Peace hotel.
+At the Bund take in the view and then walk South to the Ferry Take Ferry to Pudong Walk to the TV tower area and eat.
 Walk to the Financial Tower and pay £15 to visit.
 If on budget go to the Hyatt tower and have a drink.
 In 2014 Go up the Shanghai tower 632m of it.

 Tube to YU Gardens and walk around shops plus visit the gardens near the bridge over the pond £3? entry Go to DAPUQIAO exit 1 I think.
 Visit matrix of shops on opposite side of the road.
 Eat in ORIGIN. www.originish.com Not in the winter but visit Fuxing Park for a break Visit Xin Tian Di – opposite Godiva cafe is a shopping Mall.
 On the first floor turn 180 degrees left.
 There is a line of chairs.
 Go to the end of the line and book in for food £15 all in.